 Not everyone with asthma takes the same medicine.
 Some medicines can be inhaled, or breathed in, and some can be taken as a pill or tablet.
 You should only take medicine exactly as your healthcare provider tells you to do.

-Reliever medicine - relaxes the muscles of your airway during an asthma attack, to let air flow in and out
+Quick-relief (Rescue) medicine - relaxes the muscles of your airway during an asthma attack, to let air flow in and out

-Controller medicine - reduces the inflammation (swelling) of the airways and helps keep your asthma under control
+Long-term Controller medicine - reduces the inflammation (swelling) of the airways and helps keep your asthma under control